oakdb-biosphere/oakdb-experiments/docs/operations/write-new/101-set-prop.md

 { op: "set", path: "/a/b/field", value: "oak" }
 { op: "set", path: "/a/b", value: { field: "oak" } }
 ```

-However, the inverse it NOT true.
-If we receive an object, we do not know if `field` is a property or a document.